-Many assisted living facilities are well equipped with the right medical staffing to sustain a healthy and well maintained environment when caring for the elderly.
-With today’s understanding of the human mind and techology, many facilities including hospitals are also combining hypnotherapy as a form of healing and stop bad habits like smoking and coping with daily stress in these centers.
+Many assisted living facilities are well equipped with the right medical staffing to sustain a healthy and well-maintained environment when caring for the elderly.
+With today’s understanding of the human mind and technology, many facilities including hospitals are also combining hypnotherapy as a form of healing and stop bad habits like smoking and coping with daily stress in these centers.

-From nurses to nurse aides with certification and training, assisted living facilities provide not only comfortable housing but also trained medical staff that can administer medication, physical therapy, wellness activities and specialized dieting to care for its residence.
+From nurses to nurse aides with certification and training, assisted living facilities to provide not only comfortable housing but also trained medical staff that can administer medication, physical therapy, wellness activities, and specialized dieting to care for its residence.

 This allows for a happy and healthy environment where our elders not only feel cared for an wanted but also loved and nurtured.

-As much as modern technology and medicine has for nurse aide and advanced medical technology – permissionless innovation however, there is still the human factor of failure.
-In a miniscule amount of locations, there have been reports of abuse and neglect such as noted in The Timberjay Publication:
+As much as modern technology and medicine have for nurse aide and advanced medical technology – permissionless innovation, however, there is still the human factor of failure.

 Transitioning To A Hospice Care Facility

 In the case of an illness which is classified as terminal, your family members or you might discuss with a doctor that the treatments that are supposed to slow the disease down or cure you, is in fact not working, or you have decided you no longer want to continue.
-In these cases, most doctors will refer you to hospice care, which is also called end-of-life care.
+In these cases, most doctors will refer you to a hospice care facility such as Sahara Hospice, which is also called end-of-life care.

 At this stage, you may be more interested in obtaining relief from your pain, difficulties with breathing along with other symptoms of your disease in order for you to pay more attention to the things or people that you care for the most.
 This is when end-of-life care or hospice might be your best option.